jradd/django-newproj-template/readme.md

 ### Stylesheets Created

 This project utilizes the [Compass](http://compass-style.org) [SASS](http://sass-lang.com) framework and creates a stylesheet directory following the requirements of that application.
-CSS files will be created in the appropriate spots the first time you run either `compass watch static_media/stylesheets` or `compass compile static_media/stylesheets`.
+CSS files will be created in the appropriate spots the first time you run either `$ compass watch static_media/stylesheets` or `$ compass compile static_media/stylesheets`.
 The [bash shortcut `cw`](#compass) is set up to reduce keyboard fatigue.

 #### _base.sass